Guilford, Baltimore: History

 The company spared no expense on utilities, streets, drains and other infrastructure to create a modern and an attractive living destination for the Baltimore elite.
 The houses were designed by some of the most prominent Baltimore architects of the era, included Edward L. Palmer, Bayard Turnbull, John Russell Pope, W. D. Lamdin and Laurence Hall Fowler.
 The houses were primarily built in brick or stone and were designed in the popular revival styles of the early 20th century.

-In 1913 the new neighborhood opened to much local praise.
+In 1913, the new neighborhood opened to much local praise.
 After the completed sales of all the houses in Guilford, the Company allocated the Guilford Association to maintain the integrity of the neighborhood.
 The Association upholds the covenants of the Deed and Agreement left by the Roland Park Company; these included a racial covenant excluding African American property ownership until such covenants were deemed legally unenforceable.

-Residents of the neighborhood included artist Grace Turnbull, whose brother Bayard designed her house and studio, which still stands.
+Since 1965, Sherwood Gardens has been a park known for its annual tulip blooms.
+The land had initially been part of the estate of A.S.
+Abell in the 1800s, but by the 1920s and the development of the Guilford neighborhood, the land belonged to industrialist, John W. Sherwood.
+Sherwood began to plant tulips imported from the Netherlands, as well as other flowers.
+He also began the tradition of allowing the public to visit his garden each May.
+On Sherwood's death in 1965, the Guilford Association acquired the gardens and later transferred them to another 501(c)(3) organization, Stratford Green, Inc., which made the park accessible to the public year-round.
+It has become a significant tourist destination.